MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 ## Joystick
 Both Turbotap and 6-button joysticks are supported.
 XE-1AP analog joystick is supported for the 4 games which are supported (After Burner II, Forgotten Worlds, Operation Wolf, Outrun)
-Do not enable these features for games not supporting it, otherwise game will work incorrectly.
+Do not enable the above features for games not supporting it, otherwise game will work incorrectly.
+For 2-button 'turbo' joypad (sync'd as in original system), turbo fire is provided by alternate buttons : A, B (normal), X, Y (turbo 1 level), and L, R (turbo 2 level)

 ## Mouse
 Mouse is supported.